pagopa-archive/io-infrastructure-post-config/README.md

 ## Deploy generic resources and services

-Generally, IO services are packaged using helm charts.
+IO services are packaged using helm charts.
 Each helm chart configures one or more of the following services:

-* Deployment
+* Deployments

 * Services and load balancers

 * Nginx ingress rules (if any)

-* Certificates (if any)
+* Certificate requests (if any)

 To list existing deployments